logman117/ai-manufacturing-vision/README.md

 ## Acknowledgments

-- Built with Azure OpenAI GPT-4 Vision
+- Built with Azure OpenAI GPT-5
 - Uses PyMuPDF for PDF processing
 - Inspired by the need to automate manufacturing process planning